codecop/dependency-breaking-katas/Facilitator-Notes/E_ExtractAndOverrideFactory.md

   * minimal code change, fully automated refactoring, no magic
   * subclass of `Checkout` needed in test

-* Use lightweight UI testing tool like `java.awt.Robow` or Windows Input Simulator to operate the UI
+* use lightweight UI testing tool like `java.awt.Robot` or Windows Input Simulator to operate the UI
   * fragile, depends on mouse position

 * use PowerMock/JMockit/TypeMock Isolator to stub `JOptionPane`/`MessageBox`'s methods in tests.